 2 Splitting into phases and across multiple schemes and other arrangements may be considered.

 2. Approach and Methodology

-3. Phase One Evaluation Criteria
+3. Evaluation Criteria

-- No insurmountable service connections difficulties.
+- Connections: No insurmountable service connections difficulties.

 - This process does not comprise a public procurement process.

 - The LDA cannot provide stage payments or construction funding through this process.
 However, Home Building Finance Ireland (‘HBFI’) has provided financing terms that may be made available to prospective partners, subject to the HBFI underwriting process.
-We have included HBFI’s criteria for funding in the appendix of the Partnership Outline document.

 - The LDA will not have a role in the design and specification of any homes delivered.